How do you know if you have a high IQ? Can you spot the signs of high intelligence without using an IQ test?

 Did you know about these 12+ Decision-Making Biases That Can Ruin Your Success?

-4. One of the signs of genius is high levels of creativity.
+4. A predictable sign of genius is a high level of creativity.

 Geniuses are creative people.
 Moreover, their creativity is spread across diverse, often unrelated fields.